-Man who pretended to be Grenfell resident to dodge prison sentence jailed
+Man who pretended to be Grenfell resident jailed for his 'repulsive' crimes

 "Your conduct from June last year was utterly disgraceful.
 You cheated and lied for your own ends, trading on others’ misery.
 There can be little mercy in such a case."

-The judge said Peters’ crimes had reached “such depths as any right-minded member of the public would find repulsive”.
+The judge said Peters’ crimes had reached "such depths as any right-minded member of the public would find repulsive."

 "Not only did you burgle a person’s house, but when caught you latched on to the same idea that had enriched you for weeks," he continued.

-“You advanced bogus mitigation which was designed to, and which did, spare you from condign punishment.
+"You advanced bogus mitigation which was designed to, and which did, spare you from condign punishment."

-“On hearing your mitigation, the sentencing judge was sufficiently moved to spare you, a person who has a long and unenviable criminal record, from prison.”

 The court heard Peters has 40 convictions for 90 offences, including 24 for fraud and 73 for theft.